CodeWizardRakesh/Brain-Tumor-Detection/README.md

       python tumor_detection.py
    ```
    - It is the main file that is used to predict the type of brain tumor in the given MRI image of brain.
+   - **When you run this code a local host link will be generated in the terminal.
+Follow that link.
+A gradio interface will be opened where you will be having a frame for uploading image of the MRI scan.
+You can predict the tumor just by clicking the 'Submit' button**

 ## Sample Results